libxsmm/libxsmm/README.md

 **How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may link against [Intel&#160;MKL&#160;11.2](https://registrationcenter.intel.com/en/forms/?productid=2558) (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload (`env MKL_VERBOSE=1 ./workload > verbose.txt`).
 The collected output is the starting point for evaluating the problem sizes as imposed by the workload (`grep -a "MKL_VERBOSE DGEMM(N,N" verbose.txt | cut -d'(' -f2 | cut -d, -f3-5"`).

 **What is a small convolution?** In last two years new emerging workload, deep learning and more specifically convolutional neural networks (CNN), are pushing to the limits of today's hardware.
-The most expensive kernel is a small convolution with kernels sizes of often 3,5,7 such that calculations in frequency space might not be efficient if direct convolutions are ran higly efficient.
+The most expensive kernel is a small convolution with kernels sizes of often 3,5,7 such that calculations in frequency space might not be efficient if direct convolutions are ran highly efficient.
 LIBXSMM current convolution support aims at an easy to use invocation of small (direct) convolutions intended for CNN training and classification applications.
 Currently, the convolution support in LIBXSMM is ramping up and increasing functionality quickly to be of general use as described in the [Interface](#Interface-for-convolutions).

 ## Interface for matrix multiplication
 The interface of the library is *generated* according to the [Build Instructions](#build-instructions), and it is therefore **not** stored in the code repository.
 Instead, one may have a look at the code generation template files for [C/C++](https://github.com/hfp/libxsmm/blob/master/src/libxsmm.template.h) and [FORTRAN](https://github.com/hfp/libxsmm/blob/master/src/libxsmm.template.f).